AchiniWathsala/Forecasting_Paddy_Production/README.md

 Rice is Sri Lanka's most important food crop, and accurate forecasts of paddy production are essential for food security planning.
 This project has two main goals:

-1. **Forecast** paddy production, average yield, and sown extent for both the Maha and Yala growing seasons, using seasonal data from 1992 to 2025.
+1. **Forecast** paddy production, average yield and sown extent for both the Maha and Yala growing seasons, using seasonal data from 1992 to 2025.
-2. **Analyze** how key farming practices — sowing methods, fertilizer application, and weeding methods — have changed over time, and how they relate to one another.
+2. **Analyze** how key farming practices — sowing methods, fertilizer application and weeding methods — have changed over time and how they relate to one another.

-Six forecasting models (ARIMA, SARIMA, Holt's Linear Trend, Holt-Winters Exponential Smoothing, LSTM, and Random Forest) were built and compared.
+Six forecasting models (ARIMA, SARIMA, Holt's Linear Trend, Holt-Winters Exponential Smoothing, LSTM and Random Forest) were built and compared.
 A Vector Autoregression (VAR) model with Granger causality testing was used to study relationships between farming practice trends.

 ## Data